Bunion Treatment in a Middle-Aged Woman: A Case Study

 The patient described the pain as a throbbing sensation at the base of her right big toe.
 The onset of pain coincided with the development of a visible bump on the inner side of her foot, adjacent to the big toe.
 The pain was exacerbated by wearing tight shoes and prolonged periods of standing or walking.
 The patient noted occasional swelling and redness around the affected area.

-Examination and Assessment
+Thorough Examination and Assessment of Bunions

 bunion pic 2The podiatrist conducted a physical examination and observed a prominent bony protrusion on the inner side of the right foot, characteristic of a bunion.
 Palpation revealed tenderness around the bunion, especially at the joint where the big toe met the foot.